Licensed Lay Ministers

 - Lay pioneers, who are appointed to specific pioneering roles, helping churches to create spaces where people can engage with a church community in less traditional ways.

-Three new Readers licensed this year
+Six new Readers and one Lay Pioneer to be licensed this year

 Details of that service can be found here.